StivenZ/find-pairs-given-sum/README.md

 # findPairs

-findPairs is a JavaScript repo for finding pairs of values which sum up to a given value.
-It uses three different approaches:
+findPairs is a JavaScript repository for finding pairs of values which sum up to a given value.
+It uses two different approaches:

 - "Brute-force" algorithm with O(n^2) time complexity.
 - Efficient solution using hashing (JavaScript inner Objects) with O(n)